Updated on January 15th, 2020 by Nathan Parsh

 Every year, we individually review all the Dividend Aristocrats.
 The Dividend Aristocrats are a select group of stocks in the S&P 500, with 25+ years of consecutive dividend increases.

-On October 9th 2018, A.O.
-Smith (AOS) increased its dividend by 22%.
+The next Dividend Aristocrat in our 2020 series is A.O.
+Smith (AOS).
+On October 10th 2019, A.O.
+Smith increased its dividend by 9.1%.
 This marked the 26th consecutive year of dividend growth for the company.

-And with a strong business domanice, potential for growth, and a low dividend payout ratio, A.O.
+And with a dominance of its industry, potential for growth, and a low dividend payout ratio, A.O.
 Smith could have much greater appeal to dividend growth investors.
-We encourage you to read this article in its entirety.
-The following graphs may be helpful to review before continuing:

 A.O.
 Smith is a global leader applying energy-efficient products and solutions.
 It manufactures a variety of residential and commercial water heating equipment, as well as water treatment and air purification products.